PleaseHelpNorvin/AManagement/README.md

 **10/08/24**
 i just added my first phase of mobile application for tenants though its still skeleton eheee

+**10/09/24**
+finally ive completed the qrcode page design wise although its still lacking function for print and i want to encapsulate the url i want to put that url logic in backend

 **AManagement set up guide**